mspnp/aks-baseline-regulated/docs/additional-considerations.md

 If you do not have Network Watchers and NSG Flow Logs enabled on your subscription, consider doing so via Azure Policy at the Subscription or Management Group level to provide consistent naming and region selection.
 See the [Deploy network watcher when virtual networks are created](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2Fa9b99dd8-06c5-4317-8629-9d86a3c6e7d9) policy combined with the [Flow logs should be enabled for every network security group](https://portal.azure.com/#blade/Microsoft_Azure_Policy/PolicyDetailBlade/definitionId/%2Fproviders%2FMicrosoft.Authorization%2FpolicyDefinitions%2F27960feb-a23c-4577-8d36-ef8b5f35e0be) policy.

+The [subscription.json](../subscription.json) file does include related Network Watcher policies, and will attempt to deploy Network Watcher if you do not already have evidence of them in your subscription.
+Reference those policy implementations if you would like to evaluate your current Network Watcher deployment strategy.

 ### More strict Network Security Groups (NSGs)

 The NSGs that exist around the cluster node pool subnets specifically block any SSH access attempts only allow traffic from the vnet into them.
 As your workloads, system security agents, etc are deployed, consider adding even more NSG rules that help define the type of traffic that should and should not be traversing those subnet boundaries.
 Because each nodepool lives in its own subnet, you can apply more specific rules based on known/expected traffic patterns of your workload.